 The FFL Series of Laboratory FFE Systems (FFL signifies “Falling Film Laboratory) are typically configured similar to the above illustration.
 Generally the Falling Film Evaporators have no moving parts (like wiper systems) and rely on a dispersion plate to facilitate film formation with continuity.
 Note condenser is external to evaporator.

-The RFL Series of Laboratory WFE Systems (RFL signifies “Rolled Film Laboratory) are typically configured similar to the above illustration.
+The RFL Series of Laboratory WFE Systems (RFL signifies “Rolled Film Laboratory, also know as Wiped Film) are typically configured similar to the above illustration.
 Rollers are used as an alternative to wiper blades with the added benefit of additional evaporative surface and an agitation effect which facilitates the evaporative process.
 Note condenser is external to evaporator.

 WIPED FILM EVAPORATORS OR ROLLED FILM EVAPORATORS